-PD Dr. Jan-Henning Klusmann is a co-winner of the 2017 Robert J. Arceci Award, a unique prize that offers resources and freedom to pioneers and innovators in childhood cancer research.
+PD Dr. Jan-Henning Klusmann is a co-winner of the this year's Robert J. Arceci Award, a unique prize that offers resources and freedom to pioneers and innovators in childhood cancer research.

-We provide a non-coding RNA expression atlas across normal and malignant blood formation.
-Our data highlight the biological and clinical importance of ncRNAs, and the necessity of further functional studies.
+Our latest publication provides a non-coding RNA expression atlas across normal and malignant blood cells.
+We highlight the biological and clinical importance of ncRNAs, and the need for further study.

-Two publications in one day: 1) Leveraging the CRISPR-Cas9 system to accurately model translocation-driven leukemogenesis yields new insights into the importance of environmental cues in disease induction.
+Two publications in one day: 1) Leveraging CRISPR-Cas9 to model translocation-driven leukemia yields new insight into the importance of environmental cues during disease induction.